Pedroxam/save-online-m3u8-video/README.md

 <h3>Windows Notes:</h3>

-- For stopping ffmepg in windows, i put a simple excutable file called "pskill.exe". for use this file, first open and select agree of use.
+- For stopping ffmpeg in windows, i put a simple excutable file called "pskill.exe". for use this file, first open and select agree of use.

 <h3>Credits:</h3>